 You don’t necessarily need a degree to teach English locally (depends on the school; you might also be asked for early childhood qualifications if you’re teaching kids), but you will need to be fluent enough in the language to qualify as a true native speaker—if you’re asking yourself whether your English is good enough, the answer is probably no.

-According to this blogger, he was able to earn $4,500 a month teaching English in Singapore.
+According to this blogger, he was able to earn $4,500 a month teaching English in Singapore back in 2013.
 Whether you’re at a language school or tuition centre, you should be able to get away without having to bring work home or work overtime.

 The road to becoming a commercial pilot is a long and arduous one, and you can’t be too myopic or too short to qualify.
 But having a degree is not one of the requirements, at least if you want to become a Singapore Airlines pilot—a poly diploma is enough so long as you have decent O level grades in English, Math and Science.

-Although real estate agents used to get all the glory, and every few years you’d see an article in the newspapers about some hotshot agent who made a million in a year, the market’s been in the doldrums for quite a while and newbie agents might find it hard to survive.
+Although real estate agents used to get all the glory, and every few years you’d see an article in the newspapers about some hotshot agent who made a million in a year, the market’s been in the doldrums for quite a while but with the recent up-turn, 2018 might be the year for newbie agents.

 While there are many factors which can contribute to your success or failure, if you’re a newbie who doesn’t have a huge network of high net worth friends, don’t quit your day job to go into property just yet.
 However, if the cooling measures are eased further, this is one job you might want to consider.

 Selling insurance may not make you a millionaire in the short-term, but if you keep it at for a few years and succeed, you can make a tidy sum.
-The first few years might be a struggle, but if you’re successful you could see yourself leading teams of agents and earning five figures a month.
+The first few years might be a struggle to make it a high-paying job, but if you’re successful you could see yourself leading teams of agents and earning five figures a month.
 Of course, not everyone succeeds, but the point is that whether you have a degree will never be an issue.

 Have you considered any of the above careers?
 Tell us which ones in the comments!